Sport Performance and Excellence (Elite Performance)

 Entrepreneurial Activities and Work Experience: Warwickshire College is committed to creating an Entrepreneurial College by creating work based opportunities within the industry.
-For example students will have the opportunity to organise community events, coach local primary schools, participate in volunteering activities within National Governing Bodies, British Colleges Sport and with other sporting groups.
+For example students will be organising community events, coaching local primary schools, participating in volunteering activities with National Governing Bodies, British Colleges Sport and other sporting groups.
 All of these activities will develop the students’ skills and experience for university or work progressions.

-Additional Qualifications: Learners will also have the opportuity to gain additional sports qualifications which will enhance their future employability prospects within the industry.
-In year one learners will take their Level 2 Sports Leaders Award or a Level 1 Award in Coaching Football or Basketball.
-In year two learners have an opportunity to take their Level 2 Multi-Skills Development in Sport qualification.
+Additional Qualifications: Learners will also gain additional sports qualifications which will enhance their future employability prospects within the industry.
+In year one learners will take their Level 2 Sports Leaders Award or Level 1 Award in Coaching Football or Basketball.
+In year two learners study the Level 2 Multi-Skills Development in Sport qualification.

 Sports Teams: All students get an opportunity to participate in a range of sports including: Football, Rugby, Netball, Hockey, Badminton, Tennis, Basketball, Strength & Conditioning and additional activities such as Archery, Trampoline, Wheelchair Basketball etc.

 There will be chances to represent the college in inter and intra college leagues and with British Colleges Sport.
 Elite performers may represent us at a higher competitive level and take part in a specialist training programme.

 Days of Attendance: Timetables will be between the hours of 9.30 am to 4.15 pm Monday to Friday based on college terms.
 The course is delivered over 4 days, with the fifth day being a study day.
 Students are not normally expected to take holiday during term time.
 Lessons will be taught at our Henley in Arden Centre with access to a gym, sports science laboratory and extensive outdoor/indoor sport facilities.